 This recipe uses a very generous six lemons and nine garlic cloves.
 For younger palates and to manage costs, reduce the number of lemons and garlic to suit taste preferences.

-Use up yesterday’s roast chicken with this quick, low effort dish.
-Adding sweeter veggies like sweetcorn will ensure it hits the spot for younger taste buds.
+Use up yesterday’s roast chicken with our low-effort chicken & egg-fried rice.
+Adding sweeter veggies, such as sweetcorn, will ensure it hits the spot for younger taste buds.
 Consider adding the curry, soy sauce and ketchup at the end of cooking.
 This means you can keep everyone happy by serving up for the children before adding spicier flavours.
 Remember, salt intake for seven-10 year olds should be kept within Government recommendations of a maximum of 5g (equivalent of a teaspoon) per day (with younger children and toddlers consuming even less).
-Sauces including ketchup and soy sauce can be significant contributors to our salt intake.
+Sauces, including ketchup and soy sauce, can be significant contributors to our salt intake.

 Chicken is a good source of the amino acid, tryptophan, so opting for chicken in the evening will help raise serotonin levels and help promote a good night’s sleep – especially important when it’s school the next day.

-These fish balls are an ingenious way of ensuring your family reach their weekly fish quota – the Government recommends we eat two portions of fish per week, one of which should be an oily variety.
-Oily fish including salmon, trout, mackerel and sardines are rich in a special type of fat called omega-3.
-Our bodies need to get these fats from our diet because we cannot make them – that’s why we call them “essential fats”.
-Omega-3 fats are needed for our brain’s to work well, for balanced hormones and for healthy, supple skin and so much more.
+The Government recommends we eat two portions of fish per week, one of which should be an oily variety, and these pink fishballs in spicy lentil gravy are an ingenious way of ensuring your family reach the weekly quota.
+Oily fish, including salmon, trout, mackerel and sardines, are rich in a special type of fat called omega-3.
+Our bodies need to get these fats from our diet because we cannot make them – that’s why we call them ‘essential fats’.
+Omega-3 fats are needed for our brains to work well, for balanced hormones and for healthy, supple skin, and so much more.

 The spicy sauce in this recipe helps disguise the fishy flavour of the salmon.
 Add the spices according to your family’s taste preferences.

-Budget tips – fish can be pricey, so to keep costs down buy packs of frozen salmon or swap fresh salmon fillets for canned.
+Budget tips – fish can be pricey so to keep costs down, buy packs of frozen salmon or swap the fresh salmon fillet for canned.
 You’ll still benefit from the omega-3 goodness and what’s more canned salmon supplies more bone-friendly calcium.